heptarch/heptarch.github.io/drafts/demon.md

 After the lecture and questions are finished, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time?"
 The great composer watches their exchange.
-"Of course child.
+"Ah, of course child.
 How might I assist?"

 "I have been carrying out researches into the optical properties of magnetised fluids."